 The Major in English

 The field of English studies is one of the cornerstones of a liberal arts education and also offers a variety of approaches to specialized study.
-At Moravian College, students are invited to explore the rich, multi-dimensional nature of English studies through their engagement with creative expression, professional writing, and the study of culture and history, linguistics, literature, rhetoric, theatre and performance, and multimodal writing arts.
+At Moravian University, students are invited to explore the rich, multi-dimensional nature of English studies through their engagement with creative expression, professional writing, and the study of culture and history, linguistics, literature, rhetoric, theatre and performance, and multimodal writing arts.

 The English major consists of ten courses: a five-course core, four major electives, and a capstone experience.
 Majors must take at least three courses at the 300-level.